heshan8/CP3402_weekly_learning_journal/weekly_learning_journals/week_04_ journal.md

 ## Week 4

 ### Learning activities
-Watched linked in learning videos on version control and site migration Looked at local hosting with XAMPP and WordPress on YouTube Looked at different types of web servers for CMS
+I Watched linked in learning videos on version control and site migration.
+I looked at local hosting with XAMPP and WordPress tutorials on YouTube.
+I Looked at different types of web servers for CMS.

 ### Resources and links